mchzh/CSYE6225-Project-Sudoku/README.md

 -----
 ##3.
 AWS VM description
-   In this project, we use two types of Virtual machines : one is "Amazon Linux AMI 2016.03.0 (HVM), SSD Volume Type-ami-c229c0a2"(for Load Balancer) and another is "Ubuntu Server 14.04 LTS (HVM), SSD Volume Type-ami-9abea4fb"(for apache web server and file server).
+   In this project, we use two types of Virtual machines :

+   "Amazon Linux AMI 2016.03.0 (HVM), SSD Volume Type-ami-c229c0a2"(for Load Balancer)

+   "Ubuntu Server 14.04 LTS (HVM), SSD Volume Type-ami-9abea4fb"(for apache web server and file server).

    (1) Load Balancer Instance